Size chart for rossignol skate ski boots. Rossignol ski boots

 How are Rossignol skis measured?

-If Fischer, Salomon and Atomic take ski parameters by pressing 7-8 cm below the balance point and pushing the last to a gap of 0.2 mm, then Rossignol went his own way.
+If Fischer, Salomon and Atomic take ski parameters by pressing 7-8 cm below the balance point and pressing the block to a gap of 0.2 mm, then Rossignol went its own way.

-Skate Rossignol skis are crushed straight to the point of balance, also up to 0.3 mm.
+Skate Rossignol skis are crushed straight to the balance point, also up to 0.3 mm.

 • 167 – 25 kg